fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

 ## **UI**

 - **Alignment & Spacing**
-    - City View’s next/previous arrows are now properly aligned instead of being pushed down when viewing a Settlement in Unrest.
+    - City View's next/previous arrows are now properly aligned instead of being pushed down when viewing a Settlement in Unrest.
     - The War Support bar no longer overlaps the UI when adding War Support over +28.
     - Removed Settlement District Health UI being present during Wonder Reveal cinematic.
     - The Resume and Restart buttons are now aligned when viewing in the Pause menu with 4K resolution.